Deep-learning Assisted Detection and Quantification of (oo)cysts of Giardia and Cryptosporidium on Smartphone Microscopy Images: Results

 Wilcoxon signed-rank test showed that all the models and non-expert humans mostly had significantly different results, except for Non-expert $1$, who had non-significant statistical results with Faster RCNN and RetinaNet, for both \textit{Giardia} and \textit{Cryptosporidium}.
 (Details provided in \autoref{sec:stat}.)

 Since the ability to detect the cysts in real-time using only the smartphone can be valuable for rapid field testing scenarios, we computed the time required to detect the cysts for the different models and the human experts and non-experts.
-YOLOv8s was the fastest, predicting the objects in an average of $0.032$ seconds per image, whereas Faster RCNN and RetinaNet needed $1.4$ seconds and $1.3$ seconds, respectively.
-Among the human annotators, the expert identified cysts in $8.4$ seconds on average per image, but the non-experts took as long as $24.818$ seconds.
-FasterRCNN, RetinaNet, and YOLOv8s comprise $105$, $57$, and $11.2$ million parameters, respectively.
+YOLOv8s was the fastest, predicting the objects in an average of $0.032$ seconds per image, whereas Faster RCNN, RetinaNet, and Deformable DETR needed $1.4$ seconds, $1.3$ seconds, $0.25$ seconds, respectively.
+Note that all the models were trained and predicted on Google Colab having Central Processing Unit (CPU) and Graphics Processing Unit (GPU) specifications of Intel (R) Xeon (R) 2vCPU @ 2.2 GHz and Tesla T4 (16GB, 2560 CUDA cores), respectively.
+Among the human annotators, the expert identified cysts in an average of $8.4$ seconds per image, but the non-experts took as long as $24.818$ seconds.